White Tower

 With dbt Digital Building Technologies

 The White Tower showcases the future of architecture through computational design and robotic concrete 3D printing.
-Developed by the DBT group at ETH Zurich, the tower uses a formwork-free extrusion process that applies concrete only where structurally needed—cutting material use in half.
-Printed on-site with a mobile factory, the tower is designed for disassembly and relocation, reducing both waste and transport emissions.
+Developed by the DBT group at ETH Zurich in collaboration with the Nova Fundaziun Origen, the tower employs a formwork-free extrusion process that places concrete only where structurally required, reducing material use by half.
+Assembled on-site, the tower is designed for disassembly and relocation, reducing waste.

 Composed of 102 unique 3D-printed columns, the tower forms a vertical sequence of atmospherically rich spaces.
 The lower rooms feature dense, squat columns, while the upper levels become lighter and more open.
 Each column combines structural function with layered ornamentation—textural patterns from the printing process and spiraling motifs emphasizing verticality.